GlitchRemo/journal/index.md

 # TODO

+- [ ] Take feedback on Jun 9 notes on Inheritance
 - [ ] Implement tic-tac-toe with game and controller class
 - [ ] Take input in save the goat
 - [ ] Jump the dino